inkle/ink/Sublime3Syntax/README.md

 ### Files to be installed

  * `ink.tmLanguage`: This is the file compiled using the AAAPackageDev package in *Sublime Text 3*, and is simply an uglier plist-based XML version of the YAML grammar.
  * `ink.tmTheme`: A custom colour scheme for using ink.
 Unfortunately, it's necessary to use this since ink requires unique semantic markup that doesn't map very nicely to standard programming and markup concepts.
-We'd welcome other themes (e.g. dark ones) that use the ink symbol names.
+We'd welcome other themes (like the dark version `ink-dark.thTheme`) that use the ink symbol names.
  * `ink.sublime-settings`: Choose the above colour scheme by default and turns on word wrapping by default for ink.
+If you want to use the alternate dark scheme, you may change it there.
  * `ink-comments.tmPreferences`: Defines characters to insert when user uses comment shortcut in Sublime.
  * `ink-global-symbols.tmPreferences` and `ink-local-symbols.tmPreferences`: Defines which symbols appear in Sublime's *Goto Symbol...* and *Goto Symbol In Project...* options.